 In University I took Business, when I began six years ago there were mandatory courses and there are still mandatory courses.
 My problem isn’t with having classes mandatory but the fact that the courses I had to take six years ago are still the same courses new students have to take today.
 Recently I discovered that the Business faculty does a curriculum review every five years, in a World where information changes daily you’d think the institution that is responsible for our “brilliant” business minds would adapt.
 They don’t.

 Instead of complaining about how I think the University should be ran, lets start small and brain storm the first five classes any student should have to take.
 As of now, in your first year of almost any degree you must take psychology, a math, english, a social science and computer science (give or take a class or two this is what first years are forced to take).
 What if those were changed to a different five?
 A better, more relevant five?

 We go to University to get jobs in the real World, shouldn’t the real World have a say in what we learn?
-How about we vote on it, Continue Reading
+How about we vote on it, alumni that are prominent leaders in the real world should have a good idea what you need to learn.
+Continue Reading

 A good friend of mine’s Father taught at the University of Regina, Al Derges was one of the best professors, ever.
 You can even see for yourself here, an almost perfect rating on RateMyProffesors.com.
 My time spent at University had very few memorable classes to say the least, but Al had more than one exceptional class and this one had some significance for me recently.

 Pygmalian in Management was a Harvard Business Review article we were to read and write a response to.
 It’s a great story and I encourage you to read it but the moral is “a manager’s expectations are the key to a subordinate’s performance and development.”

 What we expect out of people is usually what we get.